libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 ```

 ::: tip INFO
-If you prefer to use the Apache version you can install `apt-get privacyidea-apache2`
+If you prefer to use the nginx version you can install `apt-get privacyidea-nginx`
 :::

 Once we updated the package manager we can install PrivacyIDEA.

 ```
-server@ubuntu:~$ sudo apt-get update server@ubuntu:~$ sudo apt-get install privacyidea-nginx
+server@ubuntu:~$ sudo apt-get update server@ubuntu:~$ sudo apt-get install privacyidea-apache2
              _                    _______  _______
    ___  ____(_)  _____ _______ __/  _/ _ \/ __/ _ |
   / _ \/ __/ / |/ / _ `/ __/ // // // // / _// __ |